pjungwir/pg-temporal-talk-2020/slides.md

   - The yellow boxes are newly inserted records.
     - The have the same values as the pre-update record, but their valid_at boundaries are changed.
   - So doing a temporal update can actually cause inserts to happen.
+    - If you have insert triggers on the table, those fire on the secondary inserts!